 Our goal is to provide the very best, high-impact educational experiences for our students.
 In addition to strengthening these efforts across the arts, health, and education, we’re also innovating beyond our classroom walls by putting new resources into developing the highest quality online and hybrid learning experiences that the COVID-19 crisis accentuated a need for.
 The School is committed to helping undergraduates become involved with cutting-edge research projects, and is creating and expanding valuable in-person and virtual paid internship options.
 We’re refocusing our vital global engagement strategies and, once it’s safe again to travel internationally, growing the number of study abroad opportunities tied to one’s major.
 The School is also dedicated to educating and empowering our students to be equity-oriented agents of change and productive citizens who embody the Wisconsin Idea.

 Bolstering faculty support

 Faculty members are central to the School’s success as dedicated educators, groundbreaking researchers, and vital mentors to the next generation.
 We are committed to recruiting top academics with diverse backgrounds who are dedicated to scholarship, teaching, and service that embraces and engages the full measure of the diversity of our society.
 We are also making substantial new efforts to support faculty doing outstanding work by committing significant resources over the next decade to a new faculty fellowship program.
 These new fellowships provide flexible funding over five years to further a faculty member’s research and scholarship.
 We are announcing the first nine fellows this fall, with even more to be awarded by 2030.
-We similarly anticipate establishing new professorships and chairs through Impact 2030 and a campus-wide Morgridge Match program.
+We similarly anticipate establishing new professorships and chairs through Impact 2030.

 Significantly strengthen student scholarships